Yellavarne Moodley has been the Director of UCT Law Clinic since 2013.

 Andile Zantsi - Senior Legal Secretary | UCT Law Clinic

 Andile Zantsi joined the UCT Law Clinic as Senior Legal Secretary on 1 September 2017.
-Andile graduated with his certificate in Paralegal Practice (NQF level 5) in 2015 at the South African Law School, and previously completed a Public Procurement and Supply Management (NQF level 6) in 2012 at UNISA.
+Andile completed a Higher Certificate in Law (NQF level 5) in 2020 at UNISA and also graduated with his certificate in Paralegal Practice (NQF level 5) in 2015 at the South African Law School, and previously completed a Public Procurement and Supply Management (NQF level 6) in 2012 at UNISA.
 Andile is passionate about justice and the protection of human rights.

 Shamemah Abrahams - Clinic Administrator | UCT Law Clinic

-Shamemah Abrahams completed her paralegal executive secretarial diploma in 1995 and in 2005 joined UNISA to study towards a BCom degree which is currently on hold.
+Shamemah Abrahams completed her Paralegal Executive Secretarial Diploma in 1995 and is currently studying towards a BCOM degree (she's at NQF Level 5 - first year completed) at UNISA.
 She has experience in finance, marketing, office management, HR and administration having worked for financial institutions for over 20 years.
-She has a varied portfolio at the UCT Law Clinic ranging from reception and marketing to admin and finance.
-She has been employed at UCT since 2012.
+She has a varied portfolio at the UCT Law Clinic ranging from reception and marketing to admin, finance and HR.
+She joined the UCT Law Clinic in 2015 and prior worked for the UCTRF department for 3years.
 She is passionate about justice for all, especially for the vulnerable amongst us.
-She hopes to pick up on her studies from 2019.

 UCT LAW CLINIC